 - Lack of available information on care of packing instructions

 One pleasant surprise about the Aeris Memory Foam Travel Neck Pillow is that the packaging not only contains a neck pillow but also a small travel package of goodies as well.
 My pillow came with a travel case, a sleep mask to block out the light, and two black foam earplugs.

 In my opinion, this pillow is comparable to the Travelmate Memory Foam Neck Pillow and the Comfort Master Pillow from Crafty World.
 All three offer soft, plush u-shaped neck pillows and each have their own identifying features that set them apart.

 There seems to be some missing information with this travel pillow.
 My package had information about the pillow and no care instructions attached to the pillow.
 And even after a decently extensive google search, I couldn’t find a website for Aeris.

-On Amazon, all I could find in terms of care instructions were that you could machine wash the removable cover.
-Nothing about drying – so I just decided to tumble dry on low.
+On Amazon, all I could find in terms of care instructions were that the pillow’s cover was removable and machine washable.
+No additional information about drying – so I just decided to tumble dry on low.

-There are also no instructions on the packaging, or online, about how to compact the pillow and get it into its tiny travel bag.
-The only information on Amazon is that the bag should allow you to compact the travel pillow into half its size.
+Instructions on how to use the pillow seem to be obsolete.
+There were no instructions on the packaging, or online, about how to compact the pillow and get it into its tiny travel bag.
+The only information on Amazon is that the bag should allow the travel pillow to end up at about half its size.

 I just tried to roll the pillow up in a sort of “sleeping bag” style type of strategy.
 This barely gave me room to get the pillow into the bag.
-The memory foam is firm so it’s not as forgiving when you try to squish it down.
+The memory foam is firm so it has a slow response and a definite contouring feel.